Liverpool News: Jurgen Klopp surprised by Moreno's claims he is unhappy with treatment | Goal.com

 And this week the Spaniard made his discontent known to Spanish radio station Onda Cero, stating that he believed the manager had mishandled the situation.

-"I disliked the way that Klopp has treated me but I understand his situation that he can't change [Robertson] because the team is winning," Moreno fired on Thursday.
+"I disliked the way that Klopp has treated me but I understand his situation that he can't change [Robertson] because the team is winning," Moreno said on Thursday.

 In response, the former Dortmund boss insists he had seen no sign of unhappiness from his charge.